-Though the other console versions are more readily available and much cheaper, Cars 3: Driven to Win remains very desirable for collectors – and is one of the most rare Xbox 360 games.
-Very few UK copies are available via eBay at the moment, but they’re listed at around £45.
+Though the other console versions are more readily available and much cheaper, Cars 3: Driven to Win remains very desirable for collectors.
+It is one of the most rare Xbox 360 games and Very few UK copies are available via eBay at the moment, but they’re listed at around £45.

-Currently priced at around £50, this Asterix title only seems to be rare on the Xbox 360 – with the Wii and PS3 versions available for no more than £5 each in many cases
+Currently priced at around £50, this Asterix title only seems to be rare on the Xbox 360.
+The Wii and PS3 versions available for no more than £5 each in many cases

 Another example of a game which has become sought after due to a low print run rather than any indication of its quality.

-Asterix at the Olympic Games, as its title implies, features a strong sports theme – with Olympic events to compete in alongside the usual 3D platform style game you’d expect from an Asterix title.
+Asterix at the Olympic Games, as its title implies, features a strong sports theme.
+Think Olympic events to compete in alongside the usual 3D platform style game you’d expect from an Asterix title.

 The Crash Time games are based on a German TV show called Alarm für Cobra 11 – which is still running even now, twenty five years after the first episode aired.

-Yet Alarm für Cobra 11 is barely known outside its native Germany, so the games based on the series have been rebranded as ‘Crash Time’ in other countries.
+Yet Alarm für Cobra 11 is barely known outside its native Germany.
+The games based on the series have been rebranded as ‘Crash Time’ in other countries.

 Just as the series it’s based on seems to be endlessly popular and long-running, the game series also seems to keep churning out new material.